 How much does the program cost?

 ADDITIONAL STUDENT FEES (estimated cost of books)

-Read the policy information and Continuing Education registration procedures.
+Read the Continuing Education registration procedures.
 You must return your registration form and payment at least five business days before your course start date.
 If you return your required registration materials late, we can’t guarantee that we’ll be able to process your request.

 More information about the online registration process, ordering textbooks, and logging into courses can be found in the online course registration section.

 If an agency (Vocational Rehabilitation, JOCCA, or WIA) is paying for my class and/or books, what do I need to register?

 You must provide a copy of the “authorization to pay” letter from the agency along with